 Reserve Your Plot and Sign Up For Gardening Classes

-Especially now, community gardens are a wonderful place to spend time outside, exercise, produce food, and stay connected while maintaining safe social distancing.
+Community gardens are a wonderful place to spend time outside, exercise, produce food, and stay connected.

 The Community Garden is set to open on the week of April 20 if the weather cooperates.

 - Bring your own tools from home and do not share tools.

 - Do not store tools or watering cans at the garden this season.